 Why Zero Suicide?

-Zero Suicide is both a concept and a practice.
-Zero Suicide provides a framework for systemic, clinical suicide prevention in health and behavioral health care systems, and provides a specific set of best practices and tools.
+Zero Suicide foundational principles commit to reducing suicide, taking steps across systems of care to create a culture of support, and using evidence-based clinical care practices.
 The Zero Suicide approach aims to improve outcomes for people at risk of suicide in health care systems, with a focus on safety and reducing errors.

 Zero Suicide is a widely used practice to prevent suicide and is included in:

 - A goal of the Minnesota State Suicide Prevention Plan